oladaolu/sec_project_1/README.md

 ## Jenkins Pipeline Configuration

 1. Open your Jenkins web interface and create a new pipeline job.
-2. In the pipeline configuration, specify the Git repository URL where this project's Jenkinsfile is located (e.g., https://github.com/your_username/your_repo.git).
+2. In the pipeline configuration, specify the Git repository URL where this project's Jenkinsfile is located.
 3. Configure the credentials in Jenkins for AWS (`aws-credentials`) and the SSH key (`My_SSH_Credentials`) used for the EC2 instance.
 4. Save the pipeline configuration.